zenodea/zenodea.github.io/_posts/2025-05-05-cordial-miners.md

 ## Uncertified DAG-Based Consensus Protocols
 The term uncertified DAG-Based consensus protocol was first coined by the Mysticeti protocol, but it applies very well to Cordial Miners as well.
 Usually, blocks proposed by validators need to be certified, meaning that $2f+1$ validators are required to validate and sign the block.
 Protocols that utilize Narwhal, for example, for transaction dissemination utilize certified blocks.
 In theory, this is good for a couple of reasons: Bullshark only requires a 2-message delay to commit a leader block and **equivocation** is simply not possible with certified blocks.
 Blocks will not receive the $2f+1$ votes required to certify a block due to **quorum intersection**.

 **Quorum Intersection**: A fancy way to say that two quorums will always have at least one validator in common.

 Something very cool about Cordial Miners is that it can be configured for both partially synchronous or asynchronous assumptions.
 I would recommend reading this [write-up on network models]({% post_url 2025-05-05-network-models %}) to better understand the differences between these network assumptions before proceeding.

+## The Blocklace
+Before diving into the specific versions of Cordial Miners, we need to understand the core innovation introduced by the research, the **blocklace**.
+This is Cordial Miners' term for their DAG structure, and it's essentially a partially-ordered counterpart to the totally-ordered blockchain.

+Each block in the blocklace contains:
+- A set of transactions (the payload)
+- Hash pointers to previous blocks (the references)
+- The creator's cryptographic signature

+Unlike a traditional blockchain where each block points to exactly one predecessor, blocklace blocks can reference multiple previous blocks.
+When a validator creates a new block, they include references to blocks that haven't been referenced by any other block yet.

+### Consensus Components with the Blocklace
+The blocklace is clever because it handles all three components of consensus without needing separate protocols:

+**Dissemination**: When a validator creates a block, that block acts as both an acknowledgment and a disclosure.
+By including references to previous blocks, it acknowledges what the validator has seen.
+By omission, it reveals what the validator hasn't seen yet.
+This creates what the authors call **cordial dissemination** - if you notice someone is missing blocks you think they should have, you send those blocks to them.

+**Equivocation-Exclusion**: Instead of preventing equivocation (like reliable broadcast does), Cordial Miners allows equivocations to exist in the blocklace but excludes them during ordering.
+Two blocks from the same validator equivocate if neither observes the other.
+The protocol uses **approval logic** where a block only approves another block if it observes it and doesn't see any equivocations involving it.

+**Ordering**: This is handled by the **$\tau$ function**, which converts the partially-ordered blocklace into a totally-ordered sequence.
+The function works backward from **final leader blocks**, recursively processing their causal history while excluding equivocations.

 ## Partially Synchronous Version
 Cordial Miners realizes that certificates can be implicitly viewed within the DAG structure.
 It's better to understand this via graphical representations.
 First of all, let's look at a DAG representation of Bullshark: